Busetti-Michele/Google-Data-Analytics-Capstone-Complete-a-Case-Study/README.md

 ## Data Cleaning
+In this repository, all operations performed on BigQuery will be documented in the [Data_Cleaning.sql](https://github.com/Busetti-Michele/Google-Data-Analytics-Capstone-Complete-a-Case-Study/blob/main/Data%20Cleaning.sql) file.

 I created a new table called Cyclistic_Dataset_cleaned, where all the information from the original table was transferred, along with several new columns to enrich and simplify the analysis:

 - ride_length: calculates the duration of each ride in minutes, helping identify unusually long or short trips.